surveyjs/survey-documentation/Integration-with-Backend.md

 ## Client-Server Interaction

-A simplified diagram of how SurveyJS client libraries interact with an application's server part might look as follows.
+A simplified diagram of how SurveyJS client libraries interact with an application's server part looks as follows.

 ![Client-Server Interaction](images/client-server-interaction.png)